Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: IMDP Abstraction

-\begin{remark} Consider the image $\qimdppost$ and the intersection $\qimdppost\cap \qimdpprime$.
+The intuition for this proposition is as follows.
+Consider the image $\qimdppost$ and the intersection $\qimdppost\cap \qimdpprime$.
 There are three possible outcomes; (1) the intersection is empty, (2) the intersection is non-empty but not equal to $\qimdppost$, and (3) the intersection is equal to $\qimdppost$.
 By examining Theorem~\ref{Th:TransitionBounds}, it is clear that if (2) is true, then we get trivial transition probability bounds of $[0,1]$.
 In this case, the choice of $\distBound$ does not matter.
 If (1) is true, then the bounds are $[0, \Pup(\qimdp,\aimdp,\qimdp')]$ and we have an opportunity to get a non-trivial upper bound.
 The best upper bound is achieved by choosing large $\distBound$ to capture more regression error, but small enough to keep the indicator function zero.
 This is achieved by choosing $\distBound$ according to Proposition~\ref{prop:distbound}, which corresponds to minimizing the L1 norm of $x-x'$.
-Finally, if (3) is true, then the bounds are $[\Plow(\qimdp,\aimdp,\qimdp'), 1]$ and the approach is similar. \end{remark}
+Finally, if (3) is true, then the bounds are $[\Plow(\qimdp,\aimdp,\qimdp'), 1]$ and the approach is similar.